cityofaustin/Residential-Permitting/_content/residential-toolkit/can-i-get-a-permit.md

 Certain things can prevent you from receiving a permit.

 Having an expired permit, maxing out your impervious cover, or both can prevent you from getting your building permit.
-If you have one of the following permits types and they have expired, you'll need to get them resolved before you can move forward with your project.
+If you have one of the following permit types and they have expired, you'll need to get them resolved before you can move forward with your project.

 > ###### [What is impervious cover?](/residential/resources/glossary/impervious-cover)
 >